 What’s not to love?

-As long as the correct amount of carbs, protein and fats are eaten then how you reach your individual goals will depend on your personal food preferences.
+As long as the correct amount of carbs, protein and fats are eaten you will soon be feeling the weight loss and health benefits of this amazing diet.

 These articles may also interest you: